NATO Rejects Ukraine No-Fly Zone

 "Allies agree we should not have NATO planes operating over Ukrainian airspace or NATO troops operating in Ukrainian territory."

-On Thursday, Zelenskiy said that if allies wouldn't meet his request to protect Ukrainian air space, they should instead provide Kyiv with more war planes.
+On Thursday, Zelenskyy said that if allies wouldn't meet his request to protect Ukrainian air space, they should instead provide Kyiv with more war planes.

 NATO members have sent arms to Ukraine, but stopped short of military action that would put them in direct conflict with nuclear-armed Russia.